nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

 - Medieval Latin: 0 constructions detected (transitional period - see limitations below)
 - Early Spanish: 0 synthetic constructions, 22 analytical constructions

-**Critical Methodological Limitation**: The absence of detected analytical constructions in Medieval Latin represents a significant methodological limitation, as historical evidence documents proto-analytical forms in these texts that the Classical-trained NLP model cannot detect.
-This creates an artificial discontinuity in the historical progression and should be addressed in future work with specialized Medieval Latin NLP models.

 **Specific Spanish Analytical Patterns**:
 - Perfect aspect: *he/has/ha + past participle* (14 instances)